 After graduating, Paulina began volunteering physiotherapy support for the charity Football Aid, which has given her the chance to meet sporting legends including Chelsea and Italy forward Gianfranco Zola.

-“I think it’s never too late to return to education and mature students should be encourage and helped to do so, and I would encourage anyone to do the same, even if you’re a mum with kids” said Paulina.
+“I think it’s never too late to return to education and mature students should be encouraged and helped to do so, and I would encourage anyone to do the same, even if you’re a mum with kids” said Paulina.

 “We often underestimate the power of mentoring and guidance.
 Just the simple fact that someone believes in you and gives you that chance to prove that you can do it, can make such a difference to your future.